Integrated Glucose Monitoring and Insulin Pump Devices

 A clinical decision support system for insulin dosing in hospitalized patients with diabetes or fluctuating blood sugar levels.
 The system calculates personalized subcutaneous insulin regimens based on patient data and glucose measurements.
 It selects between options like standard programs, meal-by-meal without carb counting, and non-diabetic regimens.
 The system determines insulin doses using factors like meal timings, previous glucose trends, and adjustment factors.
 This aims to provide safer and more efficient subcutaneous insulin management compared to paper protocols.

-6. Personalized Insulin Delivery System Utilizing Flash Glucose Monitoring
+6. Insulin Delivery System with Flash Glucose Monitoring and Custom Profile Generation

 Bigfoot Biomedical, Inc., 2022